chelsea-angelena/chelsea-angelena/README.md

 <h1 align="left">Hi 👋, I'm Chelsea</h1>
 <p align="left">I am a fullstack developer from Victoria, British Columbia</p>

-<p>These projects are pretty outdated, but I hope to add something new soon!</p>

 - 📫 How to reach me **chelsea.angelena@gmail.com**